- Travel and Places»

 They carry along with them the corn and other eatables on the backs of big goats.

-They cook their foods on ordinary hearths made of stones and use dry twigs collected from the jungles as fuel.
+They cook their foods on ordinary fireplace or hearths made of stones and use dry twigs collected from the jungles as fuel.

 Some tender leaves of certain plants are also used as vegetables.